blueputty01/md-to-anki/README.md

 # automatically builds full key/value path mapping
 DECKS = {k: ROOT + v for k, v in DECKS.items()}
-# if the title of the markdown file contains any of these keywords, it will be ignored
+# if the title of the markdown file contains any of these keywords, it will be ignored.
+It will also be ignored if it starts with "_"
 IGNORE_KEYWORDS = "discussion"
 # output directory for any errors
 OUTPUT_DIR = ""
 ```

+I have written a script to auto-populate this information as well.
+It assumes a deck structure of [general topic]::[course/specific topic]

 3. Suggested: set up virtual environment and install dependencies